Ayanah Moor

-Ayanah Moor (born 1973, Norfolk, Virginia, United States) is a conceptual artist working in print, video, mixed media, and performance.
+Ayanah Moor (born 1973, Norfolk, Virginia, United States) is an American conceptual artist and educator.
+She works in printmaking, video art, mixed media art, and performance art.
 Her work addresses contemporary popular culture by interrogating identity and vernacular aesthetics.
 Much of her works center on hip-hop culture, American politics, black vernacular and gender performance.

 Education and teaching

-Moor received an MFA in printmaking from Tyler School of Art, Temple University, Philadelphia, PA 1998 and a BFA in painting and printmaking from Virginia Commonwealth University, Richmond, Virginia in 1995.
+Moor received an MFA degree in printmaking from Tyler School of Art and Architecture at Temple University in Philadelphia in 1998, and a BFA degree in painting and printmaking from Virginia Commonwealth University, Richmond, Virginia in 1995.

-Moor is presently an Associate Professor in the Department of Printmedia, at School of the Art Institute of Chicago, Chicago, IL.
-Her prior appointment was at Carnegie Mellon University, Pittsburgh, PA.
+Moor is an associate professor in the Department of Printmedia, at School of the Art Institute of Chicago, Chicago, Illinois.
+Her prior appointment was at Carnegie Mellon University in Pittsburgh.